 This was a period of great learning and work and I also gained a lot more confidence in my skills allowing me to improve my overall happiness with my career choice and skills.

-After some time of applying all the tips that I’m about to give you I managed to get my first Job as a Fullstack Developer at a seed stage startup that was doubling the current salary I had at my previous job:
+After some time of applying all the tips that I’m about to give you I managed to get my first Job as a Fullstack Developer at a seed stage startup that offered me double my current salary at the time.

 And then after some more time of working as a fullstack developer and refining and updating the things I shared, I got 3 amazing job offers.